Bulletin #2350, Maine Farm Safety Program: Electrical Safety in the Home

 - Never use anything but the proper fuse to protect a circuit.

 - Find and correct overloaded circuits.

 Make sure all electrical outlets are three-hole, grounded outlets.
 If there is water in the area, there should be a GFI or Ground Fault Interrupter outlet.
 All outdoor outlets should be GFIs.
 There should be ample electrical capacity to run equipment without tripping circuit breakers or blowing fuses.

 Minimize extension cord use.
 Never place them under rugs.
 Use extension cords sparingly and check them periodically.
 Use the proper electrical cord for the job, and put safety plugs in unused outlets.
 To reduce the choking hazard, use outlet plugs larger than 1¾ inches, with a breathing hole.

 Appliances need to be treated with respect and care.
-They need room to breathe.
+They need room for heat to dissapate.
 Avoid enclosing them in a cabinet without proper openings and do not store papers around them.
 Level appliances so they do not tip.
 Washers and dryers should be checked often.
 Their movement can put undue stress on electrical connections.

 If any appliance or device gives off a tingling shock, turn it off, unplug it and have a qualified person correct the problem.
 Shocks can be fatal.
 Never insert metal objects into appliances without unplugging them.